Skip to main content

 2.2 Checkify charges

 Checkify generates invoices to track your subscription payments.
-The invoices are generated according to the schedule of your subscription.
-However, the charging attempts may not always match the invoice time and date, for example, because of a payment service error or insufficient funds on your card at the time of the scheduled charge, or because of the decision to change the subscription plan.
+The invoices are generated according to the schedule of your subscription and the usage within the designated threshold.
+However, the charging attempts may not always match the invoice time and date, for example, because of a payment service error or insufficient funds on your card at the time of the scheduled charge, or because of the decision to change the subscription plan, or because of the threshold reached.

 If you are charged out of schedule and believe it was an error, simply drop a message to [email protected] or [email protected].
 We will investigate it for you.

 View and download the invoices for your payments in the Invoices section of the Billing tab.
 You can see the recent invoices as well as full history of your subscription payments.
-To download a PDF file with your invoice, click the download icon next to the invoice.
-If you click on the invoice number, you will be redirected and have an option of downloading the invoice or the receipt.
+You can download or view the invoice by clicking on the corresponding icon in the list.

 Invoices in the Billing tab